ON DISC -- THE STRONGEST ENTRIES

 have flaws.
 I'll tick them off in chronological order.

 Having now heard the newly unearthed performance issued on the MARSTON label --

 a 1936 Teatro Colon performance conducted by Fritz Busch -- I can say this offering

 now strikes me as having the most consistent cast on disc.
 Busch's conducting,

 while very fine, may not be a match for Hans Knappertsbusch's ("Kna"),

-but it is definitely in the top tier, IMO.
+but it is definitely in the top tier, in my opinion.
 And the principals!
-I find Alexander
+I find

-Kipnis's Gurnemanz the most insightful and the most sumptuous I've heard.
-Tenderness,
+Alexander Kipnis's Gurnemanz the most insightful and the most sumptuous I've heard.

-sorrow, pity, exasperation, anger -- it's all there -- and an ease of understanding
+Tenderness, sorrow, pity, exasperation, anger -- it's all there -- and an ease

-coming after him.
+for those coming after him.
 The same with Martial Singher's noble-sounding Amfortas.
-The

 the sound is occasionally primitive, particularly in the opening measures.